allysafgorduiz9-lab/Application_Development_SIA2_Activities/Final Requirement/README.md

-FINAL PROJECT
+Name: Allysa Gorduiz

+Course & Section: BSIT – 3A

-Project Title: Simeon Brewers Coffee Web-Based Ordering and Administration System
+Project Title: Simeon Brewers Coffee: Web-Based Ordering and Administration System

-Student Name: Allysa F. Gorduiz

-Course & Section: BSIT 3-A
+Description:
+This repository contains the Simeon Brewers Coffee: Web-Based Ordering and Administration System and its Final System Project Documentation (PDF).
+The project is a web-based ordering and administration system designed to help customers place orders online while allowing administrators to efficiently manage products, orders, and transactions.